jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

    factory will build a ``ISearchProvider`` for the document widget.
 - ``@jupyterlab/extensionmanager`` from 3.x to 4.x
    The frontend API has been drastically reduced to fetch all information from the backend.
-And it is now advised to provide a custom ``ExtensionsManager`` class for your need rather than overriding the frontend plugins.
+And it is now advised to provide a custom ``ExtensionManager`` class for your need rather than overriding the frontend plugins.
    See ``jupyterlab/extensions/pypi.py`` for an example using PyPI.org and pip.
 You can then register your manager by defining an entry point in the Python package; see ``pyproject.toml::project.entry-points."jupyterlab.extension_manager_v1"``.
 - ``@jupyterlab/fileeditor`` from 3.x to 4.x